ellaawei/KingdomBuilder/README.txt

-melody is gitbash obsessed (i think she's sponsored)
+melody is sponsored by gitbash